fabriziotappero/go_cheatsheet/README.md

 // the field name of the embedded type is its type name (in this case Logger) var logger *log.Logger = server.Logger
 ```
+### Benefits of Embedding

+**Code Reuse.** Embedding allows you to reuse the functionality of the embedded type without having to write wrapper methods.
+**Composition Over Inheritance.** Go promotes composition over inheritance, and embedding is a way to achieve that.
+It allows you to build complex types by combining simpler ones.

 ## Errors